The refined class number formula for Drinfeld modules: Nuclear automorphisms

 In this section we prove the following extension of \cite[Prop.
 1.5.1]{fukaya-kato}.

 \begin{proposition} Let $\Lambda$ be an adic ring and let $I$ be any ideal as in Definition \ref{adic}.
 Then the canonical homomorphism is an isomorphism of topological groups. \end{proposition}

 \begin{remark} {\em We recall again that for a semilocal ring $R$, the map $R^\times\to K_1(R)$ is surjective.
-In particular, for any finite ring $R$, the abelian group $K_1(R)$ is finite, so we regard the right-hand side of (\ref{map151}) as a profinite group.}\end{remark}
+In particular, for any finite ring $R$, the abelian group $K_1(R)$ is finite, so we regard the right-hand side of (\ref{map151}) as a profinite group.
+Proposition \ref{151} thus implies that $K_1(\Lambda)$ is a profinite abelian group, and in particular is a Hausdorff space. }\end{remark}

 \begin{remark}{\em The proof of Proposition \ref{151} relies crucially on the special case, proved by Fukaya and Kato, in which $I$ is taken to be the Jacobson radical of $\Lambda$ and the corresponding map of the form (\ref{map151}) is shown to be an isomorphism of abelian groups.}\end{remark}